wangduo-ux/Standardized-benchmarking-of-alternative-splicing-detection/README.md

 ## **Scripts Used for RNA-seq Data Processing and Figures Generation in the benchmarking study**

+The **plots_scripts** directory contains scripts for figure generation.
+Other figures are generated using OriginPro software, and the underlying data are available in the **Source Data file** attached to our paper.

-The **plots_scripts** directory contains scripts for figure generation, and the **data_process_scripts** directory contains scripts for RNA-seq alternative splicing data processing, for **“Benchmarking RNA-seq with the Quartet and MAQC Reference Materials to Establish Best Practices for Accurate Alternative Splicing Analysis”**.
+The **data_process_scripts** directory contains scripts for RNA-seq alternative splicing data processing, including junction-, isoform-, and event-level evaluations, for **“Benchmarking RNA-seq with the Quartet and MAQC Reference Materials to Establish Best Practices for Accurate Alternative Splicing Analysis”**.

 ## **Citation**